-This gluten free vanilla bundt cake is loaded with fresh raspberries is the ultimate vanilla bundt cake recipe.
+This gluten free vanilla bundt cake is loaded with fresh raspberries and is the ultimate vanilla bundt cake recipe.
 Vanilla pudding takes this homemade vanilla bundt cake to the next level!
 It is moist and delicious, and the fresh raspberries add flavor and bright color to the cake.
-It's the perfect bundt cake recipe for any occasion!

-This is the vanilla bundt cake recipe you will want to make over and over again.
+This is the vanilla bundt cake recipe you will want to make repeatedly.
 It is that good.

 We hope you love this moist and delicious gluten free vanilla bundt cake recipe as much as we did!